The mild winter in Billings appeared to come to an abrupt end last week, with more than a foot of snow accumulating across two days.

 The festival is billed as an all-ages event, and children under 6 will be admitted free.
 Food and beverages will also be available on-site.

-Headwaters Country Jam, a three-day country music festival held near Three Forks, takes place that same weekend featuring Big & Rich, Mark Chesnutt, Rodney Atkins, Kelsea Ballerini, Michael Ray, LANCO, Walker Hayes, Tyler Rich, Ross Ellis, Devon Worley Band, Jessica Lynn, Rachel Lipsky, Annie Brobst, and Lyssa Coulter, to name a few.
+Headwaters Country Jam, a three-day country music festival held near Three Forks, takes June 13 - 15 featuring Big & Rich, Mark Chesnutt, Rodney Atkins, Kelsea Ballerini, Michael Ray, LANCO, Walker Hayes, Tyler Rich, Ross Ellis, Devon Worley Band, Jessica Lynn, Rachel Lipsky, Annie Brobst, and Lyssa Coulter, to name a few.

 And there's good news for the Montana Folk Festival, which takes place each July in Butte.
 In 2018, the eclectic global music fest was awarded $600,000 from the Dennis and Phyllis Washington Foundation in conjunction with Montana Resources.